 Housing Adaptation Grant for People with a Disability

-The Housing Adaptation Grant for People with a Disability is a grant for people with a physical, sensory, mental health or intellectual disability.
+The Housing Adaptation Grant for People with a Disability is a grant you can get if you have a physical, sensory, mental health or intellectual disability.
 It provides funding so you can improve how you enter and move around your home.

 What does the grant cover?